 The hormonal changes of menopause might make you more likely to gain weight around your abdomen than around your hips and thighs.
-Hormonal changes alone don't necessarily trigger menopause weight gain, however.
+But, hormonal changes alone don't necessarily cause menopause weight gain.
 Instead, the weight gain is usually related to aging, as well as lifestyle and genetic factors.

 For example, muscle mass typically diminishes with age, while fat increases.
 Loss of muscle mass decreases the rate at which your body uses calories, which can make it more challenging to maintain a healthy weight.
 If you continue to eat as you always have and don't increase your physical activity, you're likely to gain weight.